maklinger/maklinger.github.io/_pages/cv.md

 Studies on Radio Galaxies at the National Autonomous University of Mexico (UNAM)<br>
 Participation in the HAWC Collaboration Meeting and the Workshop on a wide field-of-view Southern Hemisphere TeV gamma ray observatory

-# Awards

-* Financial Performance Bonus for Active and Excellent Engagement in Research Discussions (DESY)

 # Skills

 * Scientific skills